 A large number of poets have been requesting an online submission option, so we have made that available here.
 We also support sustainable options in our operations.
 Online submissions are good for the environment.

-With that said, you may continue to submit typed poems by mail for no additional fee at our new mailing address: 686 Cherry St. NW, Suite 333, Atlanta GA 30332-0161.
+With that said, you may continue to submit typed poems by mail for no additional fee at our mailing address: 686 Cherry St. NW, Suite 333, Atlanta GA 30332-0161.

 If you choose to submit by regular mail, please enclose a S.A.S.E., with enough postage to return your poems.
 Otherwise, we will recycle manuscripts.
 Submissions without an S.A.S.E. will not be read.

-For General Submissions, we prefer:
+For General Submissions, we ask for:

 - No more than five unpublished poems per submission, each poem on its own page, contained in a single .doc or .docx file.